Seneca-Scholars/SS-Status-C6/status.md

+## 10/01/25
+TODAY WAS THE C6 KICKOFF MEETING!
+I am excited to get back working with Seneca, although it has been nice getting to focus on readjusting to campus life.
+I am nervous on how to get started, like actually start building components for the site.
+But, I know I am not alone in this, so hoping the learning process is parallel to the working.
+I am also nervous to see how juggling my other responsibilities will be, but if need be, I know my priorities and will cut things out if I have to.
+Anyway, I clocked 2 hours at the kickoff meeting.

 ## 09/24/25
 Aria held a one hour lab today that was for homework and open Q&A about internships and recruitment.